ivpusic/koa-routing/README.md

 app.listen(4000);
 ```
+**Make sure that you put ``koa-routing`` middleware after body parsers and simmilar middlewares which are preparing request for you**.

 As you can see, you can pass classic ``express`` route style, such as ``/user/:id``, and after that you can read received values from ``this.request.params`` object.